 The Managed SOC team often uses the latest tools and technologies.
 Its mission is to constantly monitor your network for signs of unusual or suspicious activity.

 When they detect a threat, the team will immediately take steps to contain and remediate the issue.
 The Managed SOC team will also work with you to develop a customized security plan to help prevent future attacks.

-Managed XDR and CMMC 2.0 Compliance
+Managed Detection and Response and CMMC 2.0 Compliance

-Managed XDR provides complete coverage of an organization's cybersecurity posture.
+MDR provides complete coverage of an organization's cybersecurity posture.
 It integrates data from disparate security solutions.
 This data includes endpoint protection, network security, email security, and more.

 Becoming CMMC 2.0 Certified